certtools/intelmq/docs/User-Guide.md

 * `defaults.conf`: default values for bots and their behavior, e.g. error handling, log options and pipeline configuration.
 Will be removed in the [future](https://github.com/certtools/intelmq/issues/267).
-* `system.conf`: System configuration for e.g. the logger and the pipeline.
 * `startup.conf`: Maps the bot ids to python modules.
 * `runtime.conf`: Configuration for the individual bots.
 * `pipeline.conf`: Defines source and destination queues per bot.